-If an American business manager was working in another country and was questioning engaging in a behavior that is ethical in that country, but unethical in the United States, that manager could apply the Public Disclosure Test.
-Specifically, the manager may want to think about whether the behavior would be considered ethical if it were to be broadcast in the country where she is working.
+- 1. If an American business manager was working in another country and was questioning engaging in a behavior that is ethical in that country, but unethical in the United States, that manager could apply the Public Disclosure Test.
+Specifically, the manager may want to think about whether the behavior would be considered ethical if it were to be broadcast in the country where she is working. - 2.
 The legality of a decision or behavior is the minimal standard that must be met.
-The 2. existence of this minimal standard is essential for developing ethical business decisions.
-Overall, law and business ethics serve as an interactive system-informing and affecting each other.
+The existence of this minimal standard is essential for developing ethical business decisions.
+Overall, law and business ethics serve as an interactive system- informing and affecting each other. - 3.
 The legality of a decision is the minimal standard that must be met.
-The law both affects and is affected by evolving ethical patterns.
+The law both affects and is affected by evolving ethical patterns. - 4.
 The WH framework provides practical steps for responding to an ethical dilemma.
 The W refers to who would the decision affect such as stakeholders and their interests.
-The H refers to how we make ethical decisions, specifically, those principles and beliefs that guide our decisions.
-Mitsubishi's violation of the NDA would likely cause tech companies to be very cautious 5.
+The P refers to what are the ultimate purposes of the decision, specifically, which values are being upheld by the decision.
+The H refers to how we make ethical decisions, specifically, those principles and beliefs that guide our decisions. - 5.
+Employers to have a duty to respect the religious beliefs of their employees.
+They do not have to respect employees' non-religious beliefs.
+So, the question here is whether Friedman's veganism was a religious belief.
+Friedman argued that his belief that it is immoral and unethical for humans to kill or exploit animals is a religious belief.
+The court disagreed.
+Veganism does not "address fundamental or ultimate questions such as the meaning of human existence and the purpose of life, the beliefs were not comprehensive, because they did not derive from a power or being or faith to which all else was subordinate, and no formal or external signs of a

-Dynamic Business Law The Essentials 4th Edition Kubasek Solutions Manual
+Dynamic Business Law The Essentials 3rd Edition Kubasek Solutions Manual